Unprecedented: Northwest heat wave builds, records fall - WTMJ

 Oregon’s Capital city, Salem, also recorded the highest temperature in its history on Sunday: 112 F (44.4 C), breaking the old mark by 4 degrees.

-The temperature hit 103 F (39.4 C) at Seattle-Tacoma International Airport on Sunday.
-The NWS said that tied an all-time record and was the first time the area recorded two consecutive triple digit days since records began being kept in 1894.
+The temperature hit 104 F (40 C) in Seattle.
+The NWS said that was an all-time record for the city better known for rain than heat and was the first time the area recorded two consecutive triple digit days since records began being kept in 1894.

-Records were being broken across the region, and the sizzling temperatures were expected to get even hotter Monday.
+Records were being broken across the region, and the sizzling temperatures were expected to get even hotter Monday before beginning to cool Tuesday.

 There were also some power outages.
 Portland General Electric said about 3,000 customers were without electricity in the greater Portland area Sunday afternoon.
 Puget Sound Energy reported 3,400 customers down in the greater Seattle area.